StacklokLabs/toolhive-actions/install/README.md

-# Install Toolhive Action
+# Install ToolHive Action

-This action installs the Toolhive CLI (`thv`) on GitHub Actions runners, enabling you to manage MCP (Model Context Protocol) servers in your workflows.
+This action installs the ToolHive CLI (`thv`) on GitHub Actions runners, enabling you to manage MCP (Model Context Protocol) servers in your workflows.

 ## Features